 - Holistic Management and Professional Development Training

-Formal courses are taught in online format by accredited partner institutions.
-(Note: Apprentices are responsible for their own tuition, which is approximately $1,500 over two years and subject to change.)
+Note: Apprentices are responsible for their own tuition, which is approximately $1,500 over two years and subject to change.

-Each Master-Apprentice pair is assigned a local Education Coordinator, who monitors the mentoring relationship and provides educational support and on-farm technical services.
-Apprentices not only gain skills, knowledge, and experience but also develop relationships with Apprentices and Masters in their cohort as well as with other dairy farmers, agricultural professionals, and service providers in the local community.
+Each Mentor Dairy Grazier-Apprentice pair is assigned a local Education Coordinator, who monitors the mentoring relationship and provides educational support and on-farm technical services.
+Apprentices not only gain skills, knowledge, and experience but also develop relationships with Apprentices and Mentors in their cohort as well as with other dairy farmers, agricultural professionals, and service providers in the local community.